hellmanhellman/random-walk-simulator/README.md

 # Installation
-If you're interested feel free to clone the repo, and -- first look through the source file and see that it's not maliscious, then compile it yourself, using the command specified below.
+If you're interested feel free to clone the repo, and compile it yourself using the command specified below.

 You will need to have the [SDL2 library](https://www.libsdl.org) installed for the plotter to work.
 I'm using macOS I got it working after a couple of hours.
 Try with `brew install sdl2`, try it through xcode, try it (this worked for me) using the [SDL2 library](https://www.libsdl.org) resources.